What to Plant Each Month in the UK

 Above all, remember that every growing year in the UK is slightly different.
 Pay attention to what works in your own garden or allotment, make notes as you go, and let that experience guide your decisions just as much as any vegetable planting calendar ever could.

 To get started, head to the guide for the current month, think about what vegetables make sense to plant now, plan your beds with the season ahead in mind, and take things one step at a time.
+Planting is only half the picture.
+Once your beds are producing, refer to the UK Harvest Calendar to stay on top of picking and storage timing.

 Facebook